-- Student must submit an official academic transcript from prior college (s) attended. - Semester and quarter credits will be evaluated by the financial aid office to determine academic progress.
+• Student must submit an official academic transcript from prior college (s) attended.

+• Semester and quarter credits will be evaluated by the financial aid office to determine academic progress.

-William D. Ford Federal Direct Loans
+Federal Direct Loans

-Direct Loans are made available to you directly by the U.S. Department of Education (ED).
-ED is your lender and will be your lender throughout the life of your loan.
+Direct Loans are made available to you directly by the U.S. Department of Education (DOE).
+DOE is your lender and will be your lender throughout the life of your loan.
 Students will be required to complete Entrance Counseling before completing a loan application.
+First-time borrowers have a 30-day waiting period for the first disbursement of their loan.